-The Lung Cancer Early Detection & Prevention Clinic at Seattle Cancer Care Alliance (SCCA) is dedicated to diagnosing lung cancer early and reducing your risk for the disease if you are lung cancer–free.
+The Lung Cancer Early Detection and Prevention Clinic at Seattle Cancer Care Alliance (SCCA) is dedicated to diagnosing lung cancer early and reducing your risk for the disease if you are lung cancer–free.

 Detecting lung cancer at its earliest stage and having surgery to remove it have been shown to increase the five-year survival rate from less than 5 percent to nearly 70 percent.

 If you are a current or former smoker, call (206) 606-6100 to request an appointment at the clinic if:

 - You are worried you might be at risk for lung cancer.

 - You have been told recently that you have a pulmonary nodule, a lung mass or enlarged lymph nodes in your lungs, which might be signs of lung cancer.

 - You have a chronic cough, one that won’t go away, blood in your sputum or chest pain.
 (Learn more about possible lung cancer symptoms.)

 - You recently lost weight for no known reason or lost your appetite.